Surely I have stilled and quieted my soul, like a weaned child with his mother, like a weaned child is my soul within me. Psalm 131:2

 9 The Lord was angry with Solomon, because his heart was turned away from the Lord, the God of Israel, who had appeared to him twice, 10 and had commanded him concerning this thing, that he should not go after other gods; but he did not keep that which the Lord commanded.
 11 Therefore the Lord said to Solomon,

 14 The Lord raised up an adversary to Solomon: Hadad the Edomite.
 He was one of the king’s offspring in Edom.
-15 For when David was in Edom, and Joab the captain of the army had gone up to bury the slain, and had struck every male in Edom 16 (for Joab and all Israel remained there six months, until he had cut off every male in Edom); 17 Hadad fled, he and certain Edomites of his father’s servants with him, to go into Egypt, when Hadad was still a little child.
+15 For when David was in Edom, and Joab the captain of the army had gone up to bury the slain, and had struck every male in Edom 16 (for Joab and all Israel remained there six months, until he had cut off every male in Edom); 17 Hadad fled, he and certain Edomites of his father’s servants with him, to go into Egypt.
+Hadad was still a little child at the time.

 22 Then Pharaoh said to him, “But what have you lacked with me, that now, you seek to go to your own country?”